makrai/notes/goddard94-sem-lex-univ.md

 * THIS, THE SAME, OTHER, ONE, TWO, MANY, ALL
 * THIS is neutral with respect to animacy, personhood and discreteness:
-  * though every language appears to distinguish 'who' from 'what', none appears to distinguish between 'this who ' and 'this what '
+  * though every language appears to distinguish 'who' from 'what', none appears to distinguish between 'this who' and 'this what'
   * not necessarily restricted to a 'modifying' role, but may be used on its own to refer directly to a situation, or to some aspect of a situation
   * here = this+where, now = this+when